-Oslo is a vibrant city, full of life, culture and food and the best experiences in here are not limited to the scenic landscapes, adventures or music.
-This populated capital is home to plenty of eateries and bakery shops and one can also truly experience Norway through its wine-and-bread.
-So, if you’re in Oslo and have a craving for some freshly baked cakes, pastries or bread, then you must check out these famous bakery shops right now.
+Oslo is a vibrant city, full of life, culture, and food and the best experiences here are not only limited to scenic landscapes, adventures or music.
+This populated capital of Norway is home to plenty of eateries and bakery shops and one can also truly experience Norway through its wine-and-bread.
+So, if you’re in Oslo and have a craving for some freshly baked cakes, pastries or bread, then check out these famous bakery shops.

 Godt Brød Grünerløkka

-This is an amazing bakery and cafe of Oslo.
-They serve some excellent coffee as well.
+This is an amazing bakery and cafe in Oslo, serving some excellent coffee as well.
 They serve the best bread and cake in the town.
 It opens at 6 in the morning the shop products get sold quickly even before their closing time.

 Pastel de Nata